top of page

 Physical therapy is a tried and trusted method for relieving lower back pain and is recommended by healthcare professionals around the world as a first line treatment for low back pain.

 Treatment is often non-invasive and doesn't often have any sort of negative effects on clients.
-It has sound clinical data to support its effectiveness and it is often covered by health insurance.
+Physical therapy also has sound clinical data to support its effectiveness and it is often covered by health insurance.

 bottom of page